 Sutro Biopharma Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Feb.
-17, 2023 (GLOBE NEWSWIRE) -- Sutro Biopharma, Inc. (Sutro or the Company) (NASDAQ: STRO), a clinical-stage oncology company pioneering site-specific and novel-format antibody drug conjugates (ADCs), today announced that on February 15, 2023, the Compensation Committee of Sutro’s Board of Directors granted 90,000 shares of Sutro Biopharma stock options and 130,000 restricted stock units (RSUs) of Sutro common stock.
-These grants were made as an inducement material to the employees’ acceptance of employment with Sutro and were approved by the Compensation Committee of Sutro’s Board of Directors in accordance with Nasdaq Listing Rule 5635(c)(4).
+SOUTH SAN FRANCISCO, Calif., Feb.
+17, 2023 (GLOBE NEWSWIRE) -- Sutro Biopharma, Inc. (Sutro or the Company) STRO, a clinical-stage oncology company pioneering site-specific and novel-format antibody drug conjugates (ADCs), today announced that on February 15, 2023, the Compensation Committee of Sutro's Board of Directors granted 90,000 shares of Sutro Biopharma stock options and 130,000 restricted stock units (RSUs) of Sutro common stock.
+These grants were made as an inducement material to the employees' acceptance of employment with Sutro and were approved by the Compensation Committee of Sutro's Board of Directors in accordance with Nasdaq Listing Rule 5635(c)(4).

 The RSUs and stock options are subject to the terms and conditions of Sutro's 2021 Equity Inducement Plan.
 One-fourth of the total number of shares subject to the RSUs will vest on the one-year anniversary of the employee's hire date and annually thereafter until fully vested on the fourth anniversary, subject to the employee's continued service with Sutro on each such vesting date.
 One-fourth of the total number of shares underlying the stock options will vest on the one-year anniversary of the employee's hire date and 1/48th of the total number of shares underlying the stock options will vest each month thereafter until fully vested on the fourth anniversary of the employee's hire date, subject to the employee's continued service with Sutro on each such vesting date.
 The stock options have a term of ten years and an exercise price equal to the closing price of Sutro's common stock on the grant date as reported by The Nasdaq Stock Market.